Hiro Kanagawa: Career

 In 2015, he won the Jessie Richardson Theatre Award for Outstanding Script for his play Indian Arm, an adaptation of Henrik Ibsen's Little Eyolf.
 In 2017, Indian Arm won the Governor General's Award for English-language drama.

+Personal life

+Kanagawa has lived in British Columbia since 1990.
+He resides in Port Moody, B.C. with his wife, artist Tasha Faye Evans.
+They have two children together.